 ![]() |

-4) The "James Bond, The Spy Who Loved Me" movie tie-in covers differ in the colour of "The Spy Who Loved Me" text.
+4) The Christopher Wood "James Bond, The Spy Who Loved Me" movie tie-in covers differ in the colour of "The Spy Who Loved Me" text.
 Both books were printed by Panther.
 The cover on the left with the red text is from the UK while the cover on the right with the brown text is from Canada.

 ![]() |